WBKI (TV): History

 The original logo for channel 58 under its original WFTE calls is visible on the sign at the entrance of its shared transmitter with WDRB north of Louisville atop Floyds Knobs, Indiana; it was only used for one year before it took on UPN's affiliate design language upon that network's launch.

 In 1987, Tom Ledford, a farmer from Salem, Indiana, read in his local newspaper that a television station allocation was available in his area.
 He applied and received a construction permit in September 1990.
 By late 1993, Ledford and consultant Bob Gordon had made progress in putting the station on the air.
 For programming, Ledford and Gordon entered into a local marketing agreement with WDRB (channel 41), Louisville's Fox affiliate, to program WFTE and use WDRB's tower at Floyds Knobs, Indiana.
-WDRB held the rights to telecast Cincinnati Reds baseball and Indiana Hoosiers men's basketball, as well as other programs, but had not been able to show them due to Fox network programming commitments.
+WDRB owned the rights to air the rights to air Cincinnati Reds baseball and Indiana Hoosiers men's basketball in Louisville, as well as other programs, but lacked enough time in its broadcast day to air them due to increased Fox network programming commitments.
 In addition, WFTE became the Louisville-market home of NYPD Blue, an ABC series that local affiliate WHAS-TV refused to carry.

 WFTE began broadcasting on March 15, 1994.
 Shortly after broadcasting, channel 58 committed to UPN, which launched in January 1995.
 WDRB owner Block Communications acquired WFTE outright in 2001, creating the first television station duopoly in the Louisville market; this was allowed by the FCC even though there were fewer than eight unique commercial station owners because WFTE had only been put on the air as a result of the original local marketing agreement.